A mystery that has baffled scientists for more than two decades is being solved by new study on the chemistry of the oceans during ice eras.

-At issue is how much of the CO2 that entered the ocean during ice ages can be attributed to the “biological pump,” where atmospheric carbon is absorbed by phytoplankton and sequestered to the seafloor as organisms die and sink.
+The question is how much CO2 entered the ocean throughout the ice ages that can be attributed to the “biological pump,” where atmospheric carbon is absorbed by phytoplankton and deposited to the bottom when organisms die and sink.

-Solving the puzzle is important to improve the accuracy of climate models and inform understanding of how ocean processes may react to future climate change.
+The mystery must be solved in order to increase the accuracy of climate models and get a better knowledge of how ocean systems may respond to future climate change.

 Led by IMAS and University of Liverpool scientists and published today (October 10, 2019) in Nature Communications, the study found ice age phytoplankton in the tropics absorbed high levels of CO2 due to fertilization by iron-rich dust blowing into the ocean.